 They are the easiest way maneuver your merry men up and down.

 Unless you want to make M.C.Escher envious, a few sets of stairs should suffice.
 Every flight is (yet again) 5cm high.
 The steps have a depth between 1 and 2cm and are 1cm high.
-Thus, most 28mm miniatures should be able to stand on them, while the steps have a modicum of realism.
+Thus, most 28mm miniatures should be able to stand on them, while the steps indicate a modicum of realism.

 Connectors

-Connectors are some piece of terrain, that allow you to connect (duh 🙂 ) one element with another.
+Connectors are some piece of terrain, that allow you to connect (duh) one element with another.
 The possibilities are endless: bridges, sets of planks, ladders across a gulf, broken down pillars or even other stacks.

 I usually aim for a flat construction, that unburdens my wargaming table, whilst still adding another height level to the battlefield.